jwplayer/jwplayer-react-native/README.md

 [Android](#android-styling) | [iOS](#ios-styling)

 #### Android Styling
-The `styling` prop will not work when using the modern prop convention that matches the JWP Delivery API.
-Even when using the `forceLegacyConfig` prop, Android may not respect your choices.
+The `styling` prop will not work with Android when using the modern configuration system.
+Android styling should be handled through XML resource overrides (see below).

 Android styling is best handled through overring JWP IDs in your apps resources files.
 See the documentation [here](https://docs.jwplayer.com/players/docs/android-styling-guide).